Cystic Fibrosis – Diseases Ep 3

 Epistasis – Inheritance Ep 5

 Epistasis is when the expression of an allele of one gene masks the expression of the alleles of another.
-The genes must code for the same characteristic in order for this to work.
 Let's use flower colour as an example.
-Epistasis example: flower colour In the diagram below, the flower pigment molecule begins as white....
+Epistasis example: flower colour In the diagram below, the flower pigment molecule begins as white.
+In order for the white pigment to be converted into a blue pigment, the...
 Continue Reading →

 Dihybrid Inheritance – Inheritance Ep 3

 Dihybrid inheritance looks at the possibilities of two characteristics being inherited together.
 Each characteristic is coded for by a separate gene.
-In this case it is much easier to use a Punnett square to work out the possible genotypes of the offspring as a genetic diagram would get very messy and difficult to read.
-In...
+Punnett squares can be used to work out the possible genotypes and phenotypes of the offspring.
+In the example below, we are looking at the inheritance of wing colour in beetles as we did...
 Continue Reading →

 Monohybrid Inheritance – Inheritance Ep 1

-A diploid organism (e.g. a human) has two alleles for each gene in their chromosomes.
-Alleles are alternative forms of a gene, so an organism could have two of the same allele (homozygous) or two different alleles (heterozygous).
-The alleles an organism has (the genotype) will determine what characteristics it has (the phenotype).
-There is...
+A diploid organism (e.g. a human) has two alleles of each gene in their chromosomes.
+Alleles are alternative forms of a gene, so an organism could have two of the same allele (homozygous) or two different alleles (heterozygous) at a particular locus.
+The alleles an organism has (the genotype) will determine what characteristics it has...
 Continue Reading →

 Producing DNA Fragments – Gene Technologies Ep 1

 This article begins a new series about gene technologies.
 Many gene technologies, especially recombinant DNA technologies, begin with the need to isolate or make DNA fragments.
 We will look at three different ways that this can be achieved.
-Restriction enzymes This method allows DNA fragments to be "cut out" of existing DNA.
-Restriction enzymes, sometimes...
+Restriction endonuclease enzymes This method allows DNA fragments to be "cut out" of existing DNA.
+Restriction endonucleases,...
 Continue Reading →